Stage IV Lung Cancer

 At this level, symptoms that develop vary based on the region in the body where the tumors have spread.
-This differs slightly for every patient.
+This differs slightly for every patient at every stage.
 At stage IV lung cancer, cancer could have made its way to the bones, at which point symptoms would consist of bone pain or easy breaks.
 If tumors have metastasized to the liver, a patient could experience nausea, fatigue, bloating, or swelling in the fingers and toes.
 When cancer makes its way to the brain, it could cause neurological issues like recurring headaches, difficulty with vision, trouble talking, or seizures.
 More common symptoms of stage 4 include:

 - Back or abdominal pain

 - Excessive coughing or coughing up blood

 - Growth in the neck or collarbone area

 - Issues with breathing and loss of breath

 Talk to a doctor for more details if you have recurring symptoms for an extended period.

 Non-Small Cell Lung Cancer

 Non-small lung cell cancer (NSCLC) grows slower than small-cell lung cancer (SCLC).
 Approximately 90% of lung cancer diagnoses are NSCLC.
 It’s separated into two sub-sections based on tumor size and location.